 Swaps are exchange contracts in which the parties swap the cash flows or risks underlying the respective transaction.
-The Company may, within the scope of the investment principles, conduct swap transactions such as interest rate swaps, currency swaps, interest rate/currency swaps and variance swaps.
+The Company may, within the scope of the investment principles, conduct swap transactions such as interest rate swaps, currency swaps, interest rate/currency swaps and variance swaps for the account of the feeder fund.